 - How to get suggestions of people to ask?
 Look over the main conference program to find established researchers who are planning to attend the conference.
 Ask the NAACL officers and conference program committee.
 Ask your faculty advisor and thesis advisor for suggestions.

 - Assign panelists to papers.
 Two panelists per paper is sufficient, with approximately 1-2 papers per panelist. .

-- Final versions of papers come in.
-Make sure the copy is legible and there's no formatting problems with the papers and they adhere to your formatting guidelines.
+- Make sure the manuscripts are legible and there are no formatting problems with the papers and they adhere to your formatting guidelines.

-- Make sure you get the signed copyright release form for all papers, send the copyright forms to the ACL office (ACL, 75 Paterson Street, Suite 9 New Brunswick, NJ 08901).
+- Make sure you get the signed copyright release form for all papers.
+In softconf this just involves checking that they included their electronic signature when submitting the camera-ready.
 It's ok for only the first author to sign, but preferable if all authors sign (according to Priscilla).

 - Make a table of contents and whatever indexes you want (index by author last name, for example) to send to the printer (they don't make them for you).
 Leave page numbers off.